gojimmypi/wolfssl/IDE/Espressif/ESP-IDF/README.md

 #include <wolfssl/wolfcrypt/port/Espressif/esp32-crypt.h>
 ```

+Prior version of the Espressif library expected the `user_settings.h` to be in the root wolfssl folder in a directory
+called `/include`.
+This methods, while possible, is no longer recommended.

+Be sure to *not* have a `user_settings.h` in _both_ the local project and the wolfssl `include` directories.

+### `wolfssl/wolfcrypt/settings.h`

-Note the built-in `settings.h` references your project `user_settings.h`.
+The built-in `settings.h` references your project `user_settings.h`.
 The
 `settings.h` should _not_ be edited directly.
 Any wolfSSL settings should be adjusted in your local project
 `user_settings.h` file.

 The `settings.h` has some SoC-target-specific settings, so be sure to `#include "sdkconfig.h"` at the beginning
 of your source code, particularly before the `#include <wolfssl/wolfcrypt/settings.h>` line.

-Prior version of the Espressif library expected the `user_settings.h` to be in the root wolfssl folder in a directory
-called `/include`.
-This methods, while possible, is not recommended any longer.

-Be sure to *not* have a `user_settings.h` in _both_ the local project and the wolfssl `include` directories.

 ## Requirements